 On its own, White Claws have a very mellow flavor (they’re essentially sparkling water with alcohol).
 In order to make a good cocktail with this drink, you really need to reinforce the flavor of the White Claw.

-In our case, we chose the lime-flavored one, so we want to focus on that and add more lime and citrus flavorings to the drink.
-If we chose the raspberry claw, we’d pivot and focus on other berry flavors to add to the cocktail.
+In my case, I chose the lime-flavored one, so I want to focus on that and add more lime and citrus flavorings to the drink.
+If I chose the raspberry claw, I’d pivot and focus on other berry flavors to add to the cocktail.

 When it comes to making chilled citrus drinks, you want to shake rather than stir when combining all of the ingredients.
 This is because it better distributes the citrus throughout the drink.

 Since this cocktail is focused on the lime flavor, the following foods would work well with it:

 What Kind of Alcohol is in Lime White Claws?

 Lime White Claws contain gluten-free, neutrally flavored malted grain alcohol.
 This would be similar to any other malt beverage like Smirnoff Ice.